karol-design/IoT-Display/README.md

+# >/ any-clock
-## any-clock | IoT Clock-like display capable of extracting and dipsplaying data from any website
+## IoT clock-like display capable of extracting and dipsplaying data from any website

 The any-clock is not your ordinary desk clock.
-Instead of a boring and ubiquitous time display, it shows the real-time data extracted from any http/https website.
+Instead of a boring and ubiquitous time display, it shows the real-time data extracted from any html file/website available on a given http/https server.

 ### CI Workflow results